Binding and spontaneous condensation of excitons in narrow-gap carbon nanotubes: Abstract

 \section{Abstract}

-Ultraclean, undoped carbon nanotubes are always insulating, even when the gap predicted by band theory is zero.
-The residual, observed gap is thought to have a many-body origin.
-Here we theoretically show that the correlated insulator is excitonic, extending our previous claim, limited to gapless (armchair) tubes [D.~Varsano, S.~Sorella, D.~Sangalli, M.~Barborini, S.~Corni, E.~Molinari, M.~Rontani, Nature Communications {\bf 8,} 1461 (2017)], to {\it all} narrow-gap tubes, irrespective of their size.
-By enhancing the two-band model with an accurate treatment of screening, validated from first principles, we derive the scaling law of the exciton binding energy with the tube radius and chirality, and compute self-consistently the fundamental transport gap of the excitonic insulator.
+Ultraclean, undoped carbon nanotubes are observed to be always insulating, even when the gap predicted by band theory is zero: the residual band gap is then thought to have a many-body origin.
+Here we theoretically show that the correlated insulator is excitonic in {\it all stable} narrow-gap tubes irrespective of their size, thus extending our previous claim, limited to gapless (armchair) tubes [D.~Varsano, S.~Sorella, D.~Sangalli, M.~Barborini, S.~Corni, E.~Molinari, M.~Rontani, Nature Communications {\bf 8,} 1461 (2017)].
+We derive the scaling law of the exciton binding energy with the tube radius and chirality, and compute self-consistently the fundamental transport gap of the excitonic insulator, by enhancing the two-band model with an accurate treatment of screening validated from first principles.
 Our findings point to the broader connection between the exciton length scale, dictated by structure, and the stability of the excitonic phase.

 Low-dimensional carbon allotropes, such as fullerenes \cite{Smalley1997,Andreoni2000}, nanotubes \cite{Dresselhaus1998,Charlier2007,McEuen2010,Deshpande2010,Laird2015}, and graphene \cite{Geim2007,CastroNeto2009,Abergel2010}, exhibit remarkable electronic and mechanical properties, which hold promise for novel physics and applications.
 Fascinatingly, they may host strongly-interacting electron phases that fall outside the traditional realm of oxides and narrow-band materials.
 Examples include Wigner crystal \cite{Deshpande2008,Secchi2009,Deshpande2010,Secchi2010,Pecker2013,Ilanit2019,Lotfizadeh2019,Ziani2021}, Luttinger liquid \cite{Giamarchi2004,Balents1997,Kane1997b,Egger1997,Krotov1997,Yoshioka1999,Bockrath1999,Postma2001,Deshpande2010}, unconventional superconductors \cite{Cao2018,Yankowitz2019,Hao2021,Park2021,Zhou2022}, and a plethora of correlated insulators.
 Very interesting phenomena are induced through handles that flatten the bands, including magnetic field \cite{Liu2017,Li2017,Liu2022,Li2024} and layer twisting \cite{Cao2018bis,Sharpe2019,Stepanov2020,Saito2020,Liu2020,Shen2020,He2021,Chen2021,Rickhaus2021}.